Candles (SN31) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Candles Historical Price

-According to the latest data gathered on Candles live price page, the current price of Candles is 1.27USD.
-The circulating supply of Candles(SN31) is 1.27M SN31 , giving it a market capitalization of $1.62M.
+According to the latest data gathered on Candles live price page, the current price of Candles is 1.25USD.
+The circulating supply of Candles(SN31) is 1.27M SN31 , giving it a market capitalization of $1.59M.

 - 30 Days0.00%$ --$ 1.6248$ 1.2194